 Far from a Terminator-style future, the continued development of AI and machine learning is incredibly exciting for both businesses and consumers.

-In particular, we can expect email clients to get far smarter in the way they deliver email and rank it based on importance to the user.
+In 2018, we can expect email clients to get far smarter in the way they deliver email and rank it based on importance to the user.
 That means email marketers will need to focus intently on creating and sending content that is entirely user-focused.